SteeltoeOSS/Documentation/api/v4/security/jwt-authentication.md

 1. Configure settings for the security provider
 1. Add and use the security provider in the application
 1. Secure your endpoints
-1. Create an instance of a Cloud Foundry Single SignOn service and bind it to your application
+1. Create an instance of a Cloud Foundry Single Sign-On service and bind it to your application

 ### Add NuGet Reference

 To use the provider, you need to add a reference to the `Steeltoe.Security.Authentication.JwtBearer` NuGet package.

+If you are using Cloud Foundry service bindings, you will also need to add a reference to `Steeltoe.Configuration.CloudFoundry`.

 ### Configure Settings

-Since Steeltoe's OpenID Connect library configures Microsoft's JWT Bearer implementation, all available settings can be found in [`Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerOptions`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.authentication.jwtbearer.jwtbeareroptions)
+Since Steeltoe's Jwt Bearer library configures Microsoft's JWT Bearer implementation, all available settings can be found in [`Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerOptions`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.authentication.jwtbearer.jwtbeareroptions)

 `JwtBearerOptions` is bound to configuration values found under `Authentication:Schemes:Bearer`.
 The following example shows how to declare the audience for which tokens should be considered valid (such as when a token is issued to a specific web application and then passed to backend services to perform actions on behalf of a user):